neicnordic/ahm17.neic.nordforsk.org/_tutorials/01-kubernetes.md

 title: "Intro to Kubernetes and hands-on for deploying a Jupyter Notebook"
 ---

+The slided for this tutorial is available at [here](http://gurvin-slides.paas.uninett.no/kubernetes-neic-20170124.html#1) and the code can be found on github [here](https://github.com/gurvindersingh/k8s-tutorial).

 This tutorial will provide brief introduction to [Kubernetes](http://kubernetes.io) concepts and its architecture.
 Participants will later deploy a Jupyter Notebook application on Kubernetes running on their